php/php-langspec/spec/08-conversions.md

 If the source is an array with zero elements, the result value is 0;
 otherwise, the result value is 1.

-If the source is an object, the conversion is invalid.
+If the source is an object, if the class defines a conversion function, the result is determined by that function (this is currently available only to internal classes).
+If not, the conversion is invalid, the result is assumed to be 1 and a non-fatal error is produced.

 If the source is a resource, the result is the resource's unique ID.